Wills Hill, 1st Marquess of Downshire: Family and legacy

 Lord Downshire married firstly Lady Margaretta, daughter of The 19th Earl of Kildare, in 1747.
 His second daughter and last child by his first marriage was Lady Charlotte Hill, wife of The 1st Earl Talbot.
 Lady Talbot was the subject of a notable portrait by Sir Joshua Reynolds.

 After her death in 1766, he married secondly Mary Bilson-Legge, 1st Baroness Stawell, daughter of Edward, 4th Baron Stawell, and widow of Henry Bilson-Legge, in 1768.
 She died in 1780.

-Lord Downshire died on 7 October 1793, aged 75, and was succeeded by his son from his first marriage, Arthur.
+Lord Downshire died on 7 October 1793, aged 75, at his estate Hillsborough Castle.
+He was succeeded by his son from his first marriage, Arthur.